 The effects of a roofied drink can mimic or greatly enhance the effects of alcohol.
 That includes a loss of balance.
 If a friend begins behaving in a way that seems inconsistent with what they’ve been drinking, there’s a chance that their drink may have been spiked.

 Impaired Speech or Slurring

 Are you or your friend having difficulty speaking?
 Did your friend seem fine a little while ago and is now struggling to put together a sentence?
 If you notice a marked difference in their speech, they could be exhibiting symptoms of being roofied.
 If you think your friend may have been drugged, notify the authorities and/or a responsible adult immediately, keep a close eye on them, and preserve the drink as evidence if possible.

 Many of the intoxicants used to spike drinks have sedative properties.
 That means that these drugs can cause you to feel sleepy or drowsy when you should be wide awake.
 If you or a friend unexpectedly begin to feel drowsy or light-headed, put down your drink and tell someone you trust.
 This can prove especially dangerous because when mixed with alcohol, these sedatives can cause coma or even death.

 Issues with Vision

-Even the most careful person can find themselves with a spiked drink.
+Even the most careful person can find themselves with a roofied drink.
 But if you know what to look for in a potentially spiked beverage, you’ll be better prepared to deal with the situation.
 You can also check your drinks using a new test developed by four North Carolina State University students.
 Of course, the safest way to ensure that your drink isn’t spiked is to only drink from cans or bottles that you opened yourself, and never leave your drink unattended.
-If you have to ask if your drink has been spiked, it isn’t worth the risk.
+If you have to ask if your drink has been roofied, it isn’t worth the risk.
 Toss it out!
 Sign up for the Talk It Out NC newsletter to get even more helpful tips and information about how you can stop underage drinking.